Asynchronous Meetings: What They Are And How To Implement Them

 1. Project Updates: Team members update a shared document or project management tool with their progress, which others can review and comment on at their convenience.

-3. Feedback Sessions: Feedback is provided via a shared document or feedback tool, allowing for thoughtful and constructive responses.
+3. Feedback Sessions: Feedback is provided via a shared document or tool, allowing for thoughtful and constructive responses.

 4. Decision Making: Proposals are shared via email or a collaboration platform, and team members vote or comment at their convenience.